Adreet21/A--Search/README.md

 Function for f-value: f(n) = g(n) + h(n)
 where:
-g(n) is the cost function that shows the exact cost to reach node n from the start node. h(n) is a heuristic funstion that gives an estimate of the cost to reach the goal node form a node n.
+g(n) is the cost function that shows the exact cost to reach node n from the start node. h(n) is a heuristic function that estimates the cost to reach the goal node from node n.

 ## Installation